 Next, you need to know that although a large quantity of alcohol has a dehydrating effect on your body (the opposite of what you are looking for when sick) when diluted, this negative effect is basically canceled out.
-Consequently, the alcohol helps to relax and soothe.
+Consequently, alcohol helps to relax and soothe.

 - List of Gluten-Free Alcohol Beverages

 - Gluten-Free Vodka List

 - Is Rum Gluten-Free?
 Learn Which Rum Brands You Can Trust

 - Gluten-Free Rum List – The Ultimate Guide

 Naturally, one of the key ingredients in Apricot Hot Toddy is apricot nectar.
 You may or may not know that apricots are good for you.
 Apricots are low in saturated fat, cholesterol, and sodium.
 In addition, they are a good source of dietary fiber, potassium, and vitamins A and C.

 Fyi… Apricot Hot Toddy pairs well with Rustic Cast Iron Skillet Apricot Pie!